talpitoo/itportal/src/pages/features/device-import.md

 ---
 title: Device Import
 excerpt: >
-  Run our script on devices to import them directly into the portal.
-We have five ways ways to import.
+  Quickly import your devices into the IT Portal with our simple script.
 icon: flaticon-database
 layout: layouts/layout-feature.njk
 permalink: /features/device-import/